Skip to content

 What is sustainable packaging?

-For CPG brands, sustainable packaging addresses five critical areas that directly impact your operations:
+For CPG brands, sustainable packaging addresses five areas that directly impact your operations:

-The key insight for brands is that sustainable packaging isn't about finding a single "perfect" solution—it's about optimizing across these five areas based on your specific product requirements, market positioning, and operational constraints.
+The key takeaway for brands is that sustainable packaging isn't about finding a single "perfect" solution, but optimizing across these five areas based on your specific product requirements, market positioning, and operational constraints.

 How sustainable materials impact your brand strategy